zeruhur/gist/GIST!.v.2.0.md

 If characters attempt something out of their competence, they are Unskilled and suffer a Roll Modifier of -1.

-The tone and the granularity of the skills list is determined by the Referee consistently with the chosen setting and genre.
+Skills flavour and granularity are determined by the Referee consistently with the chosen setting and genre.
 The following is a generic list which can be modified and expanded as seen fit:

 1. Athletic (agility, stamina, strength, sports)